Clay Shirky, in Here Comes Everybody, writes:

 B. Deploy to any Blockchain with any cyber currency with any validation scheme (Proof Of Work, Proof Of Stake etc) as easily as deploying to AWS or Azure or any other cloud service.

-I can see enough progress both within Bitcoin (Segwit, Sidechains and Lightning Network) and Ethereum to feel confident that this will happen and while I cannot see exactly when this will happen, I do believe it will mostly happen in 2017.
+I can see enough progress both within Bitcoin (Segwit, Sidechains and Lightning Network) and Ethereum to feel confident that this will happen and while I cannot see exactly when this will happen, I do happen.
 If not, then Bitcoin and Blockchain will disappear into the dustbin of history.
 Yes, there is a lot at stake in those technical debates!

 It’s OK, we are Blockchain not Bitcoin